Type of state

 Head of State

-Head of State: His Highness Tui Atua Tupua Tamasese Efi (since 2007)
+His Highness Tui Atua Tupua Tamasese Efi (since 2007).

 Samoa was the first colony in the Pacific to become independent.
 After nearly 40 years of demanding independence from New Zealand, Samoa became an independent state in 1962.
+In 2002, Prime Minister Helen Clark presented a formal apology on behalf of New Zealand, and a Treaty of Friendship was signed with Samoa.
 The new state was organised as a constitutional monarchy with two of the four traditional main chiefs as co-sovereigns until the death of Malietoa Tanumafili II on 11 May 2007.
 Since then, Samoa’s Head of State has been elected by Parliament.
 During a constitutional reform in 1997, the name of the country was officially changed to the ’Independent State of Samoa’ (Malo Sa’oloto Tuto’atasi o Samoa).